thedmytrop/JWipe---Disk-Sanitization/README.md

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+The project involves a straightforward Python script designed to guide users through the process of securely erasing (zeroing out) connected drives on their system.
+This utility enables users to designate the target disk and specify the desired number of passes for the erasure.
+The Python script dynamically generates a diskpart script file according to the user's preferences and subsequently initiates Diskpart to execute the disk sanitization procedure.
 <br />